alibaba/BladeDISC/README.md

 BladeDISC is an end-to-end **DynamIc Shape Compiler** project for machine learning workloads, which is one of the key components of Alibaba's [PAI-Blade](https://www.aliyun.com/activity/bigdata/blade).
-BladeDISC provides general, transparent, and ease of use performance optimization for TensorFlow/PyTorch workloads on GPGPU and CPU backends.
+BladeDISC provides general, transparent, and ease-of-use performance optimization for TensorFlow/PyTorch workloads on GPGPU and CPU backends.
 The architecture natively supports dynamic shape workloads, with many considerations in the performance of both static and dynamic shape scenarios.
 It also supports multiple and flexible deployment solutions, including both Plugin Mode inside TensorFlow/PyTorch runtime, and Standalone Mode for AOT standalone execution.
-The project is based on [MLIR](https://mlir.llvm.org/) and highly related with [mlir-hlo](https://github.com/tensorflow/mlir-hlo) project.
+The project is based on [MLIR](https://mlir.llvm.org/) and highly related to [mlir-hlo](https://github.com/tensorflow/mlir-hlo) project.

 Refer to [our website](https://alibaba.github.io/BladeDISC/) for more